gscloudsolutions/GS-DevOps-Mate/README.md

 #### Description:
 Creates a scratch org, supports both JWT and Username/Password based authentications
 #### Parameters:
-**-x --newAlias:** Alias for the new scratch org
+> **-x --newAlias:** Alias for the new scratch org.
-**-p  --definitionPath:** File path to the scratch org definition file **-t  --envType:**  The environment type of target Org.
-Either SANDBOX, PRODUCTION, or DEVELOPER **-u  --sfUsername:**  Username of the dev hub from which Scratch Org is to be created.
+**-p  --definitionPath:** File path to the scratch org definition file.
+**-t  --envType:**  The environment type of target Org.
+Either SANDBOX, PRODUCTION, or DEVELOPER.
+**-u  --sfUsername:**  Username of the dev hub from which Scratch Org is to be created.
 Not required if Dev Hub Org's alias is available and being utilized.
 **-s  --sfPassword:** Password of the dev hub from which Scratch Org is to be created.
 Not required if Dev Hub Org's alias is available and being utilized.
-**-l, --scratchOrgLength:**
+**-l, --scratchOrgLength:** Time to Live for Scratch Org, default 7 days, min: 7 days, max: 30 days.
 **-a, --devHubAlias:** Alias name for the DevHub to be authenticated.
 Not required if Dev Hub's username and password are being utilized.
 **-i, --clientId:** The clientId from the Salesforce Connected App.
 Required for JWT based DevHub Auth.
 Not required for Username/Password based Auth to DevHub.
 **-k, --serverKey:** Encrypted JWT Server Key full path, non-encrypted key path from services like Azure where secure file is available.
 Required for JWT based DevHUb Auth.
 Not required for Username/Password based Auth to DevHub.
 **-d, --decryptionKey:** Decryption Key to decrypt the encrypted secret key.
 Required for JWT based DevHub Auth.
 Not required for Username/Password based Auth to DevHub.
 **-v, --decryptionIV:** Decryption Initialization Vector.
 Required for JWT based DevHub Auth.
 Not required for Username/Password based Auth to DevHub.

-### `sfOrgs deleteOrg`
+### `sfOrgs deleteOrg`.
 #### Description:
-Deletes a scratch org authenticated from the Dev Hub using username/password **-u  --sfUsername:**  Username of the dev hub from which Scratch Org is to be created.
+Deletes a scratch org authenticated from the Dev Hub using username/password
+> **-u  --sfUsername:**  Username of the dev hub from which Scratch Org is to be created.
 Not required if Dev Hub Org's alias is available and being utilized.
 **-s  --sfPassword:** Password of the dev hub from which Scratch Org is to be created.
 Not required if Dev Hub Org's alias is available and being utilized.
 **-a, --orgAlias:**  Alias/Username for the scratch org to be deleted.
 **-t, --envType:**' The environment type of the Dev Hub Org, from which the Scratch Org to be deleted is created.
 Either SANDBOX, PRODUCTION OR DEVELOPER.

 ## Artifact Creation: